pixelastic/meetups.pixelastic.com/app/_posts/2015-12-14-paris-vim-meetup-11.md

 apply to a file based on its `filetype` (so those two usually works together).

-For all the vim plugin writers out there, Thomas suggested using `tpope/scriptease` that provides a lot of debug tools.
+For all the vim plugin writers out there, Thomas suggested using [scriptease][12] that provides a lot of debug tools.

 ## Tips and tricks

 Something you often see in plugin code is the `execute "normal!
 XXXXX"`.
 `execute` lets you pass an argument that is the command to execute, as a string.
 This allows you to build the string yourself from variables.
-The `normal!` tells vim to execute to following set of keys just like if the user is in normal mode.
+The `normal!` tells vim to execute the following set of keys just like when in normal mode.
 The `!` at the end of normal is mandatory to override the user mappings.
-With everything wrapped in a `execute` you can even use special chars like `<CR>` to act as an Enter press.
+With everything wrapped in a `execute` you can even use special chars like `<CR>` to act as an `Enter` press.

 # Syntastic

-After Thomas talk, I briefly talked about Syntastic, the syntax checker for vim.
+After Thomas talk, I briefly [talked about Syntastic][13], the syntax checker for vim.

 I use syntasic a lot with various linters.
 Linters are commandline tools that analyze your code and output possible errors.
 The most basic ones only check for